Advertising

 What Is an Ad Exchange?

-An ad exchange is the central part of the purchase process for programmatic advertising.
-An ad exchange acts as a marketplace that sits in between publishers looking to sell their inventory and advertisers looking to buy it.
+An ad exchange is a digital marketplace that facilitates the buying and selling of advertising space in real-time through automated auctions.
+In other words, it acts as a marketplace that sits in between publishers looking to sell their inventory and advertisers looking to buy it.

 How Does an Ad Exchange Work?